 A set of computing tasks submitted to a batch system is called a job.
 Jobs can be submitted in two ways: a) from a command line or b) using a job script.
 We recommend using a job script as it makes troubleshooting easier and also allows you to keep track of batch system parameters you used in the past.

-Abisko and Kebnekaise both run the batch system SLURM.
+Kebnekaise runs the batch system SLURM.

 To create a new job script (also called a submit script or a submit file) you need to: